simonjvardy/Interactive_Data_Visualisation/README.md

 ![My Logo](https://github.com/simonjvardy/simonjvardy/blob/main/assets/img/GitHub-name.png)

-# Python - Detecting Faces in Images
+# Python - Data Visualisation using Python and Bokeh library #

 ## About ##

-This coding example is part of a Udemy Python course using Python to detect faces in images.
+This coding example is part of a Udemy Python course using Python to visualise data for modern web browsers.

 ---